 The recommended first step entails assembling an inter-disciplinary project team, appointing a project leader, and establishing an information management platform.
 Serialization is a subject that concerns numerous departments from production and packaging design, to purchasing, quality, logistics and IT.

-Before the search for a suitable supplier is initiated, sufficient time should be set aside for thoroughly analyzing the processes that exist inside the company.
+Before the search for a suitable supplier can be initiated, sufficient time should be set aside for thoroughly analyzing the processes that exist inside the company.
 The outcomes will make it easier to instruct prospective software and hardware suppliers, and identify the best partner.
 Given that unforeseen challenges are likely to arise in any pilot project, some time should be reserved for contingencies as well.
 Consideration must also be given to the suppliers’ lead times.

 External business partners, such as packaging suppliers and service providers, as well as wholesalers, should also be integrated in the project because they may need to work with your serialized data as well.

-Once a serialization project has been successfully completed on a pilot line, further lines can be set up much more quickly, especially if uniform standards have been established inside the company.
+Once a serialization project has been successfully completed on a pilot line, further lines can be set up more quickly, especially if uniform standards have been established inside the company.

-We are a leading provider of sophisticated individualization, serialization and track & trace solutions, which efficiently and seamlessly monitor product movements, securely verify authenticity, and reliably protect against counterfeiters.
+Atlantic Zeiser is a leading provider of sophisticated individualization, serialization and track & trace solutions, which efficiently and seamlessly monitor product movements, securely verify authenticity, and reliably protect against counterfeiters.

 Specifically for the pharmaceutical industry we offer system solutions to ensure the compliant, reliable, fast and cost-efficient application of unique security features to individual and mass products.
 Our solutions consistently bring together the latest machine and printing technologies with intelligent and modular software architecture providing full process safety.